FilipRokita/minecraft-server-docker/README.md

     RUN apt-get update && \
         apt-get install -y curl openjdk-21-jre-headless wget
     ```
     - If you are running an older version of Minecraft, change the Java version to `openjdk-8-jre-headless`.
-    - If your server runs an older Minecraft version and requires additional packages (e.g., `unzip`), modify the line to:
+    e.g. If your server runs an older Minecraft version and requires additional packages (e.g., `unzip`), modify the line to:
     ```dockerfile
     RUN apt-get update && \
         apt-get install -y curl openjdk-8-jre-headless wget unzip